 The Faculty Association of the University of Waterloo (FAUW—rhymes with "now") works to ensure academic freedom, equity, and collegial governance for faculty members at Waterloo.
 We negotiate and protect your working conditions, and are here to help when you need it.

-Everything in the Information for all faculty section, especially our Faculty Guide, is relevant for new faculty—and we encourage you to read it—but we have a few additional resources tailored to members who are new or considering a position at Waterloo.
+Everything in the Information for all faculty section of this website, especially our Faculty Guide, is relevant for new faculty but we have a few additional resources for new members and those considering a position at Waterloo.

 - The Top Ten Things to Know About Working at Waterloo.

 - Tips for getting the most out of your Faculty Association.

 Don't be afraid to negotiate during the hiring process.
-The Canadian Association of University Teachers (CAUT) has a handbook for new faculty on negotiating starting salaries (PDF).
-You can also negotiate your start-up funding and moving expenses.
+You can negotiate your salary, start-up funding, and moving expenses.
+The Canadian Association of University Teachers (CAUT) has a handbook (PDF) for new faculty on negotiating starting salaries (We also recommend the article "Yes, You Should Negotiate" on Inside Higher Ed).

 Campus supports for new faculty and families

 In addition to the long list of campus resources available to all faculty, Human Resources (HR) has a list of resources specifically for new employees, including relocation, community, and immigration information.
 There is also a Finance Department page for new employees.

-The Centre for Career Action is piloting a program to help the partners of new faculty members in their local job search.
+The Centre for Career Action supports partners of new faculty members in their local job search.
 This will include one-on-one meetings and a workshop on the evening of October 24, 2018.
 Partners can contact Sue Fraser at the CCA to book an appointment.